rodrygo03/Automaton-Comparison-Two-Level/README.md

 ## Simulation Details

-The simulation was conducted using **zsim**, with custom logic implementing A3.
+The simulation was conducted using **zsim**, implementing A3 in ooo_core.h (simulation/zsim/src).
 To analyze the results, a Python virtual environment should be used with dependencies listed in `deps.sh`.

 ## Results